Desmond Tan (politician): Military career

-Public service
+Civil career

-After retiring from the Singapore Armed Forces in 2017, Tan joined the People's Association as its Chief Executive Director before stepping down in June 2020 to run for election in the 2020 general election.
+After retiring from the Singapore Armed Forces in 2017, Tan joined the People's Association as its chief executive director before stepping down in June 2020 to run for election in the 2020 general election.

 Political career

 Tan made his political debut in the 2020 general election when he joined a five-member People's Action Party (PAP) team contesting in Pasir Ris–Punggol GRC.
 The PAP team won with 64.15% of the vote against the Singapore Democratic Alliance and Peoples Voice, and Tan was elected as the Member of Parliament representing the Pasir Ris Central ward of Pasir Ris–Punggol GRC.

 On 27 July 2020, he was appointed Minister of State for Home Affairs and Minister of State for Sustainability and the Environment.

-On 6 June 2022, a Cabinet reshuffle was announced by Prime Minister Lee Hsien Loong and Tan would relinquish his positions of Minister of State for Home Affairs and Minister of State for Sustainability and the Environment and assume the position of Minister of State in the Prime Minister's Office.

-The move was to allow Tan to take less responsibilities and devote less attention in the government which he would be in part-time basis after joining the labour movement National Trades Union Congress (NTUC) after the departure of its Deputy Secretary-General Chee Hong Tat from NTUC to return to the government on full-time basis.
-These changes took effect a week later on 13 June 2022.
+In June 2022, a cabinet reshuffle by Prime Minister Lee Hsien Loong led to Tan relinquishing his positions of Minister of State for Home Affairs and Minister of State for Sustainability and the Environment while assuming the position of Minister of State in the Prime Minister's Office and joining the National Trades Union Congress (NTUC) as Deputy Secretary-General.
+This would replace the existing NTUC Deputy Secretary-General Chee Hong Tat, who would leave NTUC to return to the government on a full-time basis.
+This move was described as allowing Tan to focus his time on his duties for the NTUC.
+In May 2024, Tan was promoted to Senior Minister of State in the Prime Minister's Office while continuing his stint in NTUC.

+Tan, as Assistant Secretary-General of the NTUC, is often called a labour MP by the Singapore media.
+In October 2024, ChannelNewsAsia noted that none of the labour MPs filed any questions or spoke during the parliamentary debate concerning the controversial deal to sell a controlling 51% stake in NTUC Enterprise subsidiary Income Insurance to Allianz.

+In the 2025 general election, Tan joined the newly-created four-member Pasir Ris–Changi GRC.
+The PAP team won with 67.68% of the vote against the Singapore Democratic Alliance and Tan was elected as the Member of Parliament representing the Pasir Ris Central ward of Pasir Ris–Changi GRC.

+Controversies

+In January 2025, Tan faced backlash over his listening ear in a ST podcast in which his remarks about often being a ‘listening ear’ rather than solving problems during Meet-the-People Sessions (MPS) have drawn public criticism..